top of page

 Excellence in the Service of Heritage

-From our private workshop located in the heart of Paris's 8th arrondissement, we perpetuate an ancestral expertise dedicated to the restoration of Oriental and Persian rugs.
+From our private workshop in the heart of Paris's 8th arrondissement, we perpetuate an ancestral expertise dedicated to the restoration of Oriental and Persian rugs.
 Each piece is handled with the utmost care, respecting traditional techniques passed down through generations, while also incorporating innovative methods when necessary.

 10 years